SolidLabResearch/WhatsInAPod/content/0_abstract.md

 storage, publication and query.
 <!-- Object       -->
 First, this article details
-the current understanding of Pods as a collection of Linked Data documents.
+the current understanding of Pods as a hierarchical collection of Linked Data documents.
 Second,
 we propose a wider definition
 in which a Solid Pod is fundamentally a knowledge graph,